 - Human growth and development

-- Techniques and practice of individual counseling
+- Theories, techniques, and practice of individual and group counseling

-- Diagnosis and assessment (to include the DSM)
+- Diagnosis and assessment

 - Ethics and professional studies